indigo-astronomy/indigo/indigo_docs/INDIGO_SERVER_AND_DRIVERS_GUIDE.md

 The same applies to MacOS.
 The only difference is the device name.
 On MacOS the USB to serial devices are usually called /dev/cu.usbserial.

-In INDIGO version 2.0-295 a new approach is introsuced which will hopefully make it ieasier for the users to identify the ports where the serial devices are connected.
-Serial ports property will list the devices with description (if available) like:
+With INDIGO version 2.0-295, a new approach is introduced that will hopefully make it easier for users to identify the ports where serial devices are connected.
+The Serial Ports property will list the devices with descriptions (if available), such as:
 ```
 * /dev/ttyACM0 (u-blox 7 - GPS/GNSS Receiver)
 * /dev/ttyACM1 (Arduino Micro)
 * /dev/ttyS0
 * /dev/GPS (link to /dev/ttyACM1)
 ```
-However many devices will not report their information but the converter chip info like:
+However, many devices will not report their specific information but instead provide details about the converter chip, such as:
 ```
 * /dev/ttyUSB0 (USB-Serial Controller)
 ```